deepaucksharma/qualtrics-new-relic-nps-poc/README.md

 - Shows NPS score distribution charts for bulk generations
 - Display comments and user information
 - Refresh or clear results as needed

+#### Verify NRDB
+- Query New Relic Database (NRDB) to verify that data has been successfully sent
+- Choose from predefined query templates or write custom NRQL queries
+- View data in tabular format with summary metrics
+- Visualize NPS score distribution and category percentages
+- Configurable time range for all queries

 ### 3. NRQL Query Examples